 You: “Doc, I’m so sick all the time.
 I’m worried I won’t be able to work again.
 I really want to work but I am in so much pain and I can’t stand up.
 I have no money.
-Do you think I can work?”
+What should I do?”

-You: “I want to work but I feel like I can’t.
-I think I should apply for disability”
+You: “I want to work but I’m so sick.
+I wonder if I should apply for disability.”

 Doctor: “Don’t give up hope.
 We can try a different medication.
 Maybe you can try working part time.”